 The term of the committee starts after the elections.
 The student representatives are elected for one year.
-The gender equality adviser is Secretary of LiU's Secretary, and a participates in the elections with the right to speak.
+The gender equality adviser is LIU's Secretary, and participates in the elections with the right to speak.

-LiU's mandate
+LIU's mandate

-The purpose of LiU is to advance equality and diversity for all employees and students at UiA.
-LiU contributes to an inclusive university with real equality for all, independent of gender, ethnicity, origin, language, ideology, sexual orientation, ability or other circumstances.
+The purpose of LIU is to advance equality and diversity for all employees and students at UiA.
+LIU contributes to an inclusive university with real equality for all, independent of gender, ethnicity, origin, language, ideology, sexual orientation, ability or other circumstances.

-Together with the Gender Equality Adviser, LiU has the following tasks:
+Together with the Gender Equality Adviser, LIU has the following tasks: